teamsixzero/teamsixzero.github.io/_drafts/2021-11-19-handle-changing-ux-ui-design-requirements.md

 that beyond just defining the problem, everyone is aligned with what the desired outcome of the solution should be.

-4. Identify your design principles: A set of statements that define the method in which you are going to design the solution.
+4. Identify your <a href="/2021/11/18/how-to-stop-defending-and-start-presenting-your-work/" target="_blank">design principles</a>: A set of statements that define the method in which you are going to design the solution.
 This isn’t to say we are defining a solution here, rather the approaches and principles that you are going to abide by.

 5. Create a hypothesis: An “if and then” statement that supports your problem